andimiller/blog/mdoc-posts/2023-03-30-count-distinct-at-scale-II.md

 hashToTheta(Int.MaxValue)
 ```

-so we've worked out how to turn a hash into a theta, what does this get us?
+So we've worked out how to turn a hash into a theta, what does this get us?

 Let's say we're willing to keep a sample of 10 unique items from our stream, and we're keeping the smallest unique hashes, it might look like this: